bulletcms/bullet-mark/bulletmark-spec.md

 Section delimitations take precedence over paragraphs.

-#### 2.3 Headings
+### 2.3 Headings

 Headings begin with a `#` and are delimited by at least a single line separation from surrounding content.
 The number of `#`'s determine the level of the heading e.g. `#` would represent an `<h1>` and `######` would represent an `<h6>`.
 The `#`'s must be separated from their content by a single space.

 Bulletmark also gives the option to have headings numbered, in which case the `%` is used instead.
 Ordered headings display a prefix numbered prefix to its heading text based on its level and ordering on the page.
 Ordered headings are also not limited to a depth of 6, but subsections beyond 6 should not be used often for the sake of clarity.
+The heading style applied to an ordered heading is equal to the (ordered heading's level + 1).
+The heading style applied also does not exceed a maximum level of 4 for the sake of legibility.

 Unordered headings: